RTEMS/rtems-docs/eng/req/items.rst

 attribute if the value is ``config-file``.
 This set of attributes specifies a configuration file placed in the build tree.
 The configuration file is generated during the configure command execution and are placed in the build tree.
-All explicitly defined attributes shall be specified.
-The following attributes are explicitly defined for this type:
+All explicit attributes shall be specified.
+The explicit attributes for this type are:

 content
     The attribute value shall be a string.
 It shall be the content of the